scipy/scipy/doc/source/dev/toolchain.rst

 then at least by remaining compilable from source - which includes for example AIX, Alpine Linux and FreeBSD.

+.. dropdown:: Platform support and other constraints on compiler

     For AIX 7.1 & 7.2 the default compiler is GCC 8 (AIX 6.1 had its EOL in 2017),
     but GCC 10 is installable (side-by-side) [25]_.
     The oldest currently-supported Alpine Linux release is 3.12 [26]_, and already comes with GCC 10.
     For FreeBSD, the oldest currently-supported 12.x release [27]_ comes with LLVM 10 (and GCC 10 is available as a freebsd-port [28]_).

     Finally there is the question of which machines are widely used by people needing to compile SciPy from source for other reasons (e.g. SciPy developers, or people wanting to compile for themselves for performance reasons).
     The oldest relevant distributions (without RHEL-style backports) are Ubuntu 18.04 LTS (which has GCC 7 but also has a backport of GCC 8; Ubuntu 20.04 LTS has GCC 9) and Debian Buster (with GCC 8; Bullseye has GCC 10).
     This is the weakest restriction for determining the lower bounds of compiler support (power users and developers can be expected to keep their systems at least somewhat up-to-date, or use backports where available), and gradually becomes less important as usage numbers of old distributions dwindle.

 All the currently lowest-supported compiler versions (GCC 8, LLVM 12, VS2019 with vc142) have full support for the C++17 *core language*,